feets.datasets package

 feets.datasets.base.fetch(url, dest, force=False)[source]

-Retrieve data from an url and store it into dest.
+Retrieve data from url and store it into dest.

 Parameters: